mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What makes a good AI programmer?

-An good AI programmer is someone that
+An good AI programmer is someone that needs to have great problem-solving skills.
+Developing realistic and engaging AIs in videogames is a complex problem where you have to be creative and think out of the box to come up with innovative solutions.

+They must also embrace the iterating process, as AI systems require a lot of fine-tunning and refining the algorithms, which is a long process with a lot of iteration and backtracking.

+Finally, I think that they must be in

 ### What responsibilities do you expect from the position?